Research Experience for Undergraduates (REU)

 Kansas State University

-Soil Health can be defined as the capacity of a soil to function as a living system within ecosystems and sustain plant and animal production.
+Soil Health is defined as the capacity of a soil to function as a living system within ecosystems and sustain plant and animal production.
 The RAIN project aims to enhance and improve soil health under different levels of intensification and diversification on rainfed cropping systems.
-The incoming student will be directly working on biological soil health measurements to evaluate the effect of different cropping systems in soil health.
+The incoming student will be directly working on biological soil health measurements to evaluate how cover and cash crop species affect and correlates with soil microbial communities and activity at a rhizosphere level.
 The selected student will also be joining a diverse and interactive group.
-It is a great opportunity to gain knowledge and network.
+It is a great opportunity to knowledge acquisition, network, and professional development.

 Oklahoma State University